harismuneer/Ultimate-Social-Scrapers/.github/ISSUE_TEMPLATE/account-blocked-or-feature-temporarily-disabled.md

 ## Account Blocked from Scraping

-### How were did you get into the scraping before you account was blocked?
+### How far did you get into the scraping process before you account was blocked?